A comprehensive analysis of the new official Banting 2.0 Real Lists

 According to Mat Lalonde and Chris Kresser, traditional cultures would generally not consume unfermented and unprepared pseudograins as a regular part of their diet, mainly because they need to be prepared correctly to reduce the anti-nutrient content.
 See the podcast we linked to in the legume section above.

-Essentially, Preservation could be seen as a low-sugar, gluten-free, moderately low-carb diet, safe for those you have successfully reached their goals and have recovered their sensitivity to insulin.
+Essentially, Preservation could be seen as a low-sugar, gluten-free, moderately low-carb diet, safe for those who have successfully reached their goals and have recovered their sensitivity to insulin.

 Sweets and Treats – Moved to Light-Red from Red and Orange